Evidence mounts of GOP involvement in Trump election schemes | WTOP News

 In another meeting about Pence’s potential role, Trump lawyers Rudy Giuliani, Sidney Powell and Jenna Ellis were joined again by Perry and Jordan as well as Greene and Lauren Boebert, a Republican who had also just been elected to the House from Colorado.

 Communication between lawmakers and the White House didn’t let up as Jan.
 6 drew closer.
-The day after Christmas — more than two months after the election was called for Biden — Perry texted Meadows with a countdown.
+The day after Christmas, Perry texted Meadows with a countdown.

 “11 days to 1/6 and 25 days to inauguration,” the text read.
 “We gotta get going!”
 Perry urged Meadows to call Jeffrey Clark, an assistant attorney general who championed Trump’s efforts to challenge the election results.
 Perry has acknowledged introducing Clark to Trump.